8 Natural Deduction

 Universal Introduction

-You may write a universally quantified formula \(\forall x \varphi\) if some instance \(\varphi(a/x)\) becomes available on a prior line and \(a\) occurs neither in \(\varphi\) nor in an undischarged assumption.
+You may write a universally quantified formula \(\forall x \varphi\) if some instance \(\varphi(a/x)\) is available on a prior line and \(a\) occurs neither in \(\varphi\) nor in an undischarged assumption.

 Let us look at some applications of the rule.